xcruell/FotoPi/README.md

 I was looking for a photo-oriented GUI for the Raspberry Pi HQ Camera Module, like CinePi for example.
 Sadly, i couldn't find anything that met my expectations.. so i started learning and made FotoPi!

-FotoPi uses picamera2 and is written in Python with PyQt5 libs
+FotoPi uses picamera2 and is written in Python with PyQt5 libs.
+The GUI is made for touchscreens, but can be controlled with a mouse as well.

 I'm currently using the following hardware:
 - Raspberry Pi 4 4GB